 With respect to patent licensing, the Company grants the use of certain intellectual property to its customer for a fixed fee over a specified length of time.
-The management believes that patent licensing should be interpreted as a single performance obligation and revenues from patent licensing should be recognized over time.
+The management believes that patent licensing should be interpreted as a single performance obligation and revenue from patent licensing is recognized over time.